Midlothian Sure Start is a dynamic, award winning voluntary Organisation.

 and parents needs

-- This post requires a person who is empathetic, responsive and an available attachment
+This post requires a person who is empathetic and responsive to the needs of young

 sessions including toilet needs, changing and feeding

 day care of children is essential.
-A SVQ Level 2 in Early Education and Childcare
+An SVQ Level 2 in Early Education and Childcare

 or equivalent is desirable for the Support Worker post

-day care of children eg an HNC, SVQ level 3 in Early education and childcare or equivalent
+day care of children e.g. an HNC, SVQ level 3 in Early education and childcare or

 required to carry out